PROCEDURE statement creates or replaces a standalone procedure or a call specification.

-Users who had previously been granted privileges on a redefined procedure can still access the procedure without being regranted the privileges.
+Users who were granted privileges on the procedure before it was redefined can still access the procedure without being regranted the privileges.

-If any function-based indexes depend on the procedure, then Oracle Database marks the indexes
+If any function-based indexes depend on the procedure, then the database marks the indexes

 [ EDITIONABLE | NONEDITIONABLE ]

 Specifies whether the procedure is an editioned or noneditioned object if editioning is enabled for the schema object type